trustdan/ibkr-tws-api-playground/README.md

 - **TA-Lib Installation Issues**:
   - If encountering import errors, first try our `scripts/bootstrap_talib.sh` script
-  - For "undefined symbol" errors on Linux, ensure the C library and Python wrapper versions match
+  - For "undefined symbol" errors on Linux, use the system package: `sudo apt-get install libta-lib-dev`
   - Common error: `ImportError: libta_lib.so.0: cannot open shared object file`
     - Run `sudo ldconfig` after installation to update the shared library cache
-    - Check that symlinks exist: `ls -l /usr/lib/libta-lib.so*`
+    - For Ubuntu/Debian, use the system package which handles this automatically
   - For Windows, using pre-built wheels is strongly recommended

 - **Rate Limiting**: If you encounter "Pacing Violation" errors, increase the `QUERY_DELAY` in config.py